haberdashPI/vscode-master-key/notes.md

 FEATURE: require parsing to validate modes to be all negations or all positive mode specifications

 wishlist:

+- test: use selectors to find the text decorations used for search and check their properties

+- optimization: most values can be read only, (e.g. definitions) and if we implemented these values differently, it would save us some time

 - a command to repair keybindings getting out of sync with the activated bindings ID